 - 1. The airport managing bodies determine the coordination parameters for slot allocation.
 In the Netherlands it is common that, the number of slots available for allocation constitutes one of the coordination parameters. - 2.
 ACNL has the legal task of allocating slots in the Netherlands.
-As slot coordinator, ACNL allocates slots to airlines within the coordination parameters based on the priority rules in the Slot Regulation.
+As slot coordinator, ACNL allocates slots to airlines within the coordination parameters based on the priority rules in COUNCIL REGULATION (EEC) No 95/93 on common rules for the allocation of slots at Community airports (Slot Regulation) as amended.
 These priority rules provide that when an air carrier has operated scheduled and programmed non-scheduled air services for at least 80%, the air carrier concerned is entitled to request the same series of slots in the next equivalent scheduling period.
 These are also referred to as historic slots or historic rights.
 Historic rights may include certain characteristics of slots (such as aircraft type and route) that are relevant in the context of coordination parameters. - 3.
 The remaining available (non-historic) slots (this is also called slot pool) are allocated according to criteria such as new entry, year-round operation and additional ones.